READ ON… FORGOTTEN COUNTRY

 When I moved back home for the summer, my father couldn’t hide his illness anymore.
 Instead of talking about it, he grilled me about Hannah.
 He wanted to know everything about the months prior to her departure: what she had looked like, what she had said.
 What I had noticed: why I hadn’t noticed more.

 Reprinted by permission of Riverhead Books.
-Order online from Amazon or IndieBound.
+Order online from Amazon

 For more information on Catherine and her book, go here: www.CatherineChung.com